StreamX Command Line Interface (CLI)

 The publish command accepts multiple Content-defining options.
 This results in a single JSON that is computed from multiple separate options.

-The target content is resolved in three steps:
+The target content is resolved in four steps:

 1. Resolve JSON fragments separately for each Content-defining option